 To date, over 100 patients have received this treatment.
 In select patients, the results can be highly effective, with about 70 percent of patients alive at five years.
 Roswell Park is the only center in New York State to offer this cutting-edge therapy; patients come here from across the USA and Canada.

 Roswell Park’s lung surgeons have recently begun using Intrapleural heated chemotherapy (HITOC), a procedure very similar to HIPEC, for pleural mesotheliomas.
 In the operating room, immediately following lung-sparing pleurectomy/decortication, surgeons spray heated chemotherapy drugs directly into the thoracic cavity before closing up the chest.

 Clinical research studies are available to patients with all stages of mesothelioma.
 Our dedication to this research is a hallmark of our mission to understand, prevent and cure cancer.
-View a list of available clinical research studies for mesothelioma at Roswell Park or call 1-877-ASK-RPCI (1-877-275-7724).
+View a list of available clinical research studies for mesothelioma and lung cancer at Roswell Park or call 1-877-ASK-RPCI (1-877-275-7724).
 A list of clinical research studies can also be found at the National Cancer Institute website.

 Check the National Cancer Institute website for cancer clinical trials that are currently enrolling patients with recurrent malignant mesothelioma.